idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step01_moose_app.md

 ## Create a GitHub Account

-Development of [!ac](MOOSE) is facilitated by [GitHub](https://github.com).
+Development of [!ac](MOOSE) is facilitated by [GitHub].
 It is recommend that applications also use GitHub if possible.
-Thus, the reader is encourgaged to [open an account](#account) and [create a *repository*](#repo) to store and track the progress of the new application that will be created.
+Thus, the reader is encouraged to [open an account](#account) and [create a *repository*](#repo) to store and track the progress of the new application that will be created.
 Following the completion of each tutorial step, for which new files have been created and tested, the additions and changes shall be saved (*commit*) and uploaded (*push*) to a remote repository.

 ## Run the Stork Script and Initialize the New Application id=stork